 To become a para, you do not need a college degree, but you must pass the paraprofessional exam, which is usually at the educational level of an associate’s degree.
 Paras are always under the guidance of a teacher, using the curriculum and instructional plans provided by the teacher.
 Paraprofessional usually work part-time and positions pay between $11.00 and $21.08 per hour, depending on the district.

 The next job in high demand is the food service worker.
 Preparing and serving nutritious meals to students provides students with the fuel they need to succeed.
 Many students throughout the county depend on school meals for most of their nutrition.
 In many schools, we provide both breakfast and lunch, and in some districts—including Ukiah Unified and Willits Unified—all school meals are provided to all students free of charge.
 Food service workers earn between $11.00 and $20.27 per hour.

-Another important job is that of custodian.
-The great thing about this position is that it that work is often done after hours, allowing it to serve as a second job.
-Custodians, in partnership with the daytime maintenance crew, help keep classroom clean and safe.
+Another important job is that of a custodian.
+The great thing about this position is that its work is often done after hours, allowing it to serve as a second job.
+Custodians, in partnership with the daytime maintenance crew, help keep the classroom clean and safe.
 Custodial work mostly involves cleaning floors and bathrooms, and sometimes windows.
 It is rarely heavy-duty cleaning.
 Custodians earn between $12.02 and $23.26 per hour.